inplayer-org/inplayer.js/README.md

 1. Fork the repository
 2. Write your changes
 3. Make sure the tests pass
+4. Update the docs
-4. Commit your changes
+5. Commit your changes
-5. Send us a PR
+6. Send us a PR